What the Press Say

 «....cuisine of bewildering technicality, some say avant-gardiste, where the Tian of Crab and Skate with Veloute of Cucumber is in itself an enigma, such an object of fascination that we hesitate to undo it.
 No irony here, just a vague sense of powerlessness in the face of such a desire for perfectionism».
 Gault Millau Magazine.

 "Neat is the complete craftsman - dead clever, cautiously wild, fabulously precise.
 And constantly on song".
-The Times.
+The Times UK.
 Jan 1995.

 "Neat is the consistent perfectionist who can touch greatness in a simple parsley sauce".